 In the home, where do you spend most of your time?
 Which room is really lived in?
 Just a guess, but it's probably your living room (it's called that for a reason).
-So it's important that this room is designed properly since it sets a tone for the rest of the house: it says a lot of about you as a homeowner and as a person.
+So it's important this room is designed properly since it sets a tone for the rest of the house.
+It says a lot of about you as a homeowner and person.
 Though you could hire a trained interior designer to help achieve a specific look, most of the time these professionals will initially try to get a sense of your style and taste before they come up with a plan.
 For that reason, it's a good idea to have some ideas of your own before hiring an expert.
 The following creative tips for your living room design are sure to help get you started.

 Living Room Design Tips

 Does your den need a little life?
 Use this link to hire a localInterior Designer